NithinKalidas/Appian/Generic.md

 |                                    |                                             |                                                    | Web APIs               |                      |

-## 4. how do you modify the securities for 1000 appian objects?
+## 4. How do you modify the securities for 1000 appian objects?
 Using security summary (under gear symbol) it can cofigure

 ## 5. What are the stages appian recommend to use in Project ?